swaindipak55/AngularIsNotMagic/README.md

 > AngularJS solve one of the biggest problem with our javascript application by following some patterns, that is problem with `global namespace`.
 In many programming languages, `namespacing` is a technique employed to avoid collisions with other objects or variables with same name.

 #### Let's understand this from JavaScript aside:
 In a real time project, we have so many JS file created by different developer.
 There may be a chance that, two developer can create a variable with same name.
 Then it will be around a day to troubleshoot this in javascript.
-In java, we have package concept to avoid this situation and we have block scope also.
+In java, we have package concept to avoid this situation and we have `block scope` also.

-**style1.js**
+Note:-  **Scope** refers to where variables and functions are accessible and in what context it is being executed.

+Look at this code:
 ```
 var person = "Deepak";  // This variable is sitting on global namespace, ie; on 'window' object
 ....